Re-designing Systemic Training for a Decolonising Era - Call for Papers

 - Breaking with cultural compliance

-- Practitioner learning, the circulation of knowledge and assessment
+- Practitioner learning, the circulation of knowledge and assessment in communities

 - Language Matters